-The default view of Data Source canvas is the logical layer starting in 2020.2.
+The default view of Data Source canvas is the logical layer in Tableau version 2020.2 and later.
 You must double-click a logical table in the Data Source page canvas to go to the physical layer of the canvas.

 How do I create a single-table data source?